 Aside from helping write the adaptation (Horton Foote is credited), and doing such an assured job directing, Sinese had a star-making shot as George, underplaying beautifully, and he resists the temptation to horn in on his exposure at the expense of others.
 John Malkovich takes ‘Lenny’ and makes it his own, with some risky flashes of brilliance that quash concerns over his being not physically imposing enough to get across the hulking aspect of the doomed man-child.

 Featuring John Terry, Noble Willingham and Joe Morton, this is 115 minutes of Americana treasure, simple and unforced, doing honor to the immortal book.
+Dumped by the studio as too arty to attract a crowd, the $8,800,000 production only took in a gross of $5,000,000.
 “And we’re gonna live off the fat of the land.”